ayushsingh82/StableYield/README.md

 ### 8. Strategic Value

-- **Network-Optimized:** StableYield is purpose-built for Core’s architecture, enabling fast, low-cost transactions and seamless DeFi composability.
+- **Network-Optimized:** StableYield is purpose-built for modern blockchain infrastructure, enabling fast, low-cost transactions and seamless DeFi composability.
-- **Security Inheritance from Bitcoin:** As a Core-native application, StableYield benefits from Core’s Satoshi Plus consensus and indirect Bitcoin security.
+- **Security Inheritance:** StableYield benefits from robust consensus guarantees through the underlying blockchain it operates on.
 - **Decentralized Risk Management:** Users are never exposed to the performance risk of operators.
 Restakers serve as decentralized insurers, creating a robust financial firewall.
 - **Economic Multiplicity:** By splitting stablecoin utility and yield into separate layers, StableYield supports diverse user profiles—risk-averse holders and yield-seeking stakers alike.